berkeley-gif/gif-svelte-template/README.md

   "prepare": "svelte-kit sync && husky install"
 ```

 Add a pre-commit hook for running linting for staged files.
-Commit this
+Commit the new file `.husky/pre-commit` created to your repo.

 ```bash
 npx husky add .husky/pre-commit 'npx lint-staged'